SBOHVM/RPiR/README.md

    * `practical3-5`: Stochastic SIR model
    * `practical3-6`: Comparing mean stochastic and deterministic SIR models

+3. Practical series 4:

+   * `practical4-1`: Creating an R data package
+   * `practical4-2`: Adding some fucntions to a data package
+   * `practical4-3`: Adding a demo

 As well as the following additional practicals:

    * `practicalA-1`: Introduction to if statements